28th Annual Russian Orthodox Church Musicians’ Conference – Russian Orthodox Church Outside Russia

 the Obikhod (Common Chant Tradition) in Applied Contemporary Practice

-This year’s conference will focus on the very foundation of Orthodox church singing – the Obikhod, or Common Chant Tradition.
+The 2018 conference will focus on the very foundation of Orthodox church singing – the Obikhod, or Common Chant Tradition.
 We will explore its rich diversity of liturgical expression and how this tradition facilitates prayerful and understandable singing/chanting in the Divine Services.

-As last year, we will continue to focus on the liturgical artistry of the clergy – reader, priest, and especially the deacon – and the necessary techniques to achieve prayerful singing/chanting of the highest quality in harmony with the singers.
+Just as in 2017, we will continue to focus on the liturgical artistry of the clergy – reader, priest, and especially the deacon – and the necessary techniques to achieve prayerful singing/chanting of the highest quality in harmony with the singers.

 Throughout the three-day program, an exciting blend of historical, theoretical, and practical considerations will prepare Orthodox singers, both in the choir loft and in the altar, to sing praises to our Lord reverently.

-This year’s conference brings together choir members, conductors and clergy of all levels of experience to explore the wealth and beauty of the Divine Services of the Orthodox Church.
+The 2018 conference brings together choir members, conductors and clergy of all levels of experience to explore the wealth and beauty of the Divine Services of the Orthodox Church.

-Last Year’s Conference in Los Angeles, California
+2017 Conference in Los Angeles, California

 The Media Department of the Western American Diocese has published a video report on the 26th Annual Russian Orthodox Church Musician’s Conference held in Los Angeles, CA, from the 4th to the 8th of October, 2017.